Nikoleta-v3/Game-Theory-and-Python/paper.md

 tournament of the Iterated Prisoner’s Dilemma where strategies written in computer code would repeatedly choose between self and collective interest.
 The strategies would decide on their next action using the history of previous interactions and the winner was decided based on the average score.
-The open source package `Axelrod-Python` was created in order to reproduce Axelrod's original work but to also serve as an educational and research tool.
+The open-source package `Axelrod-Python` was created in order to reproduce Axelrod's original work but to also serve as an educational and research tool.